Physical Therapy Licensure Compact Frequently Asked Questions

 Where can I get additional information on the PT Compact?

-If you have any additional questions, please send them to firstname.lastname@example.org.
+For the most current information on the PT Compact, go to www.ptcompact.org.
+If you have any additional questions, please send them to email@example.com.